Connect with others who understand.

 Written by Sarah Winfrey

-What Does Pain Associated With Pulmonary Hypertension Feel Like?
+What Does Pulmonary Hypertension Pain Feel Like?

-Chest pain related to pulmonary hypertension can range from annoying or uncomfortable to severe and debilitating.
+Pain related to pulmonary hypertension can range from annoying or uncomfortable to severe and debilitating.
 One member wrote, “The chest pain and bad feeling in the chest are the most distracting.”

 What Causes Pain in Pulmonary Hypertension?

 Several factors can cause pulmonary hypertension.
-Your doctor or cardiologist can help determine what is causing your pulmonary hypertension and work with you to help keep it under control and manage your symptoms such as chest pain.
+Your doctor or cardiologist can help determine what is causing your pulmonary hypertension and work with you to help keep it under control and manage your symptoms such as pain.

-Known causes of PH include:
+Some risk factors and known causes of PH include:

 • Congenital heart disease

-• Connective tissue disease (such as lupus or scleroderma)
+• Connective tissue disease, such as lupus or scleroderma

 • Sleep apnea

-• Liver problems (such as cirrhosis)
+• Liver problems, such as cirrhosis

 • HIV infection